mzazon/awesome-cloud-projects/gcp/container-security-pipeline-binary-authorization-deploy/container-security-pipeline-binary-authorization-deploy.md

 ## Prerequisites

 1. Google Cloud account with appropriate permissions for Binary Authorization, Cloud Deploy, GKE, and Artifact Registry
-2. gcloud CLI installed and configured
+2. gcloud CLI installed and configured (version 400.0.0 or later)
 3. Understanding of Kubernetes, Docker, and container security concepts
 4. Basic knowledge of CI/CD pipelines and deployment strategies
 5. Estimated cost: $15-25 for GKE clusters, minimal costs for other services during testing